 Fitzsimons Lane, Templestowe

 Bush play opportunities abound in this 120-hectare park in Melbourne’s northeast.
 The Home Trail, a short, signed walk exploring various animals habitats, is a fantastic introduction to bushwalking for adventurers with little legs.
-Ride your bikes along the river trail, climb one of the many scalable trees, or do a little treasure hunting (Westerfold Park is a geo-caching hot spot!).
+Ride your bikes along the river trail, climb one of the many scalable trees, or do a little treasure hunting (Westerfold Park is a geocaching hot spot!).
+Westerfolds park is also another location we run our bush playgroups and forest schools.

 15. Hanging Rock, Newham